Jman420/menrva/PORTABLE_DEV_ENV.md

   - On 'Updates and other software' check 'Install third-party software for ...'
   - IMPORTANT : On 'Installation type' select 'Something else'
   - Setup Swap, Root & Home partitions as necessary
+  - RECOMMENDED : Partition order on disk should be EFI, Swap, Root at beginning of disk; Home at end of disk
+  - RECOMMENDED : Swap partition equal to expected Max RAM (32GB)
+  - RECOMMENDED : Root partition must support OS and Installed Apps (100GB)
   - IMPORTANT : Ensure that your USB Device is selected for 'Device for boot loader installation'
   - Complete the Installer Wizard